 Severance agreements are contracts between an employer and employees that spell out the terms of an employee’s departure.

 Typically, these agreements are used by businesses to protect themselves legally if an employee files a wrongful termination lawsuit.

 The language in the agreement will determine if an employer has to give a reasonable notice period or severance pay when terminating an employee.

 If an employee is in breach of the employment agreement, the employer can give proper notice or pay in lieu of notice, but they are not required to do so.
 A severance agreement is separate from an employment contract, so there is no clause in the employment agreement that can prevent you from firing for cause.

 How termination for cause impacts unemployment benefits

 If you lay off an employee, they are always eligible to file an unemployment claim and receive the benefits.
-They can also receive benefits if you got rid of the position or deemed them unfit for the job.
+They can also receive benefits if you get rid of the position or deem them unfit for the job.

 However, if the government determines they were fired for cause, their claim will be rejected.
 As a result, your insurance rate will not increase.

 The state unemployment commission will notify you when an employee files a claim.
 They will request details from you about the employee to determine benefit eligibility in a separation report.